jklein/image-transform/README.md

 * This will not work for data URIs
 * This is probably the least secure application I have ever written.
 There are TONS of security vulnerabilities
 * As more URLs get hit I never clean up the disk, so we will get a proliferation of folders over time
-* This is intentionally not MVC, I wanted to keep everything in one file for ease of review
+* This is intentionally not MVC, I wanted to keep everything in one file for ease of review.
 * In a similar vein, this is why I inlined the CSS, and why I am just including the YUI3 reset file with a link tag.
 I know this isn't the best practice from a performance point of view, but I wanted to keep the code as easy to review as possible.
 * Because the HTML from the page being curled is simply echoed to the screen, the page inherits whatever CSS that URL has, which can negatively impact the layout of the header that I created.
 * The favicon gets screwed up because of browser caching and the favicon tags in the source documents that we are curling